tubearchivist/tubearchivist/CONTRIBUTING.md

 If you notice something is not working as expected, check to see if it has been previously reported in the [open issues](https://github.com/bbilly1/tubearchivist/issues).
 If it has not yet been disclosed, go ahead and create an issue.

+## Wiki

+WIP: The wiki is where all user functions are explained in detail.
+These pages are mirrored into the **docs** folder of the repo.
+This allows for pull requests and all other features like regular code.
+Make any changes there, and I'll sync them  with the wiki tab.

+## Implementing a new feature

+Do you see anything on the roadmap that you would like to take a closer look at but you are not sure, what's the best way to tackle that?
+Or anything not on there yet you'd like to implement but are not sure how?
+Open up an issue and we try to find a solution together.

 ## Making changes

 To fix a bug or implement a feature, fork the repository and make all changes to the testing branch.
 When ready, create a pull request.